 - Know when to break the rules.
 For rules like "don't repeat yourself," sometimes a little repetition is better than a bit of dependency.

 - Avoid cyclomatic complexity.
-Novice coders don't even know that they've tangled the dependency graph until it's too late.
+Novice coders don't even know that they've tangled the dependency graph until too late.

 - Avoid nesting conditionals deeply.
 Have common sense about your conditional tests and naming convention.